adamfoneil/BlazorServerTemplate/README.md

 - I [link appsettings.json](https://github.com/adamfoneil/BlazorServerTemplate/blob/main/Database/Database.csproj#L11) from the main app to the Database project so that EF migrations can share the same connection string as the app.
 I don't want to set the connection string in more than one place.

 # Auth extensions
 Although you can get the `ClaimsPrincipal` in a Blazor app easily, there's no obvious way to get the `ApplicationUser`.
 This is a problem if you have custom user properties.
 Although you could query the user from the database, that is not efficient.
 To address this, I have the [AuthExtensions](https://github.com/adamfoneil/BlazorServerTemplate/tree/main/AuthExtensions) project.
-This is offered as a NuGet package `AO.Blazor.CurrentUser, but is also used inline in the template app.
+This is offered as a NuGet package `AO.Blazor.CurrentUser`, but is also used inline in the template app.
 Please see its [readme](https://github.com/adamfoneil/BlazorServerTemplate/blob/main/AuthExtensions/readme.md) for more info.

 # Design resources
 - Radzen uses [Material Icons](https://fonts.google.com/icons).
 Anyway there's an `Icon` property, any Google icon will work.